valueflows/valueflows/mkdocs/docs/specification/inverses.md

    * claims (Claim.provider or .receiver or .inScopeOf)
    * proposals (Proposal.inScopeOf, or a related Intent.provider or Intent.receiver)
    * proposalsTo (Proposals.proposed where ProposedTo.proposedTo is the Agent)
-   * relationships (Relationship.object or .subject or .inScopeOf)
-   * roles (AgentRelationshipRoles that are AgentRelationship.relationship where the .subject or .object or .inScopeOf is the Agent)

-### AgentRelationship

-*main queries:*

-   * agentRelationship
-   * agentRelationships

-*filters:* subject, object, role, inScopeOf

 ### Process